-Your unit guide will also list the teaching staff for the unit and the 'chief examiner' (the lecturer in charge).
-Don't hesitate to ask for their help if you have problems with classes, reading or assignments.
+Information about the teaching staff for your unit, including the chief examiner (the lecturer in charge), is in Handbook and Moodle.
+Don't hesitate to ask for their help if you have problems with classes, readings or assignments.

 Make a study plan

 Planning might sound boring, but don't underestimate the importance of being organised.
 Without some kind of plan you're likely to fall behind.
 You'll feel less stressed if you've set yourself a timetable to manage study, work and other commitments right from the start of semester.

 Your semester plan is your broad timetable based around your fixed commitments.

 Use your Google calendar or a printed weekly or monthly calendar to help you plan your semester-long timetable.

 Start by adding all your lectures, tutorials or other classes to the calendar.
 Then add:

 - private study time (roughly two hours for every hour of class time)

 - time for relaxation, sports, socialising and family.